jeffthomasweb/HerokuFlaskHelloWorld/README.md

 web: gunicorn app:app --log-file -
 ```
 In our Procfile we're letting Heroku know that we're setting up a web application using Gunicorn as the Python Web Server Gateway Interface HTTP Server, our application's code is in the file `app.py`, and we're seting up logging.

+The Procfile for Windows may be a bit different.
+The Heroku doucmentation is unfortunately a bit sparse on this topic.
+If you're on Windows it may be easiest to use Windows Subsystem Linux https://docs.microsoft.com/en-us/windows/wsl/about.
+Please see https://devcenter.heroku.com/articles/getting-started-with-python?singlepage=true#define-a-procfile for more information about the Heroku Procfile on Windows.

 ### runtime.txt
 The `runtime.txt` file tells Heroku what Python version we're using for our app.
 Our `runtime.txt` file looks like this: